 Hamilton Fish | President

-Hamilton Fish is a publisher, social entrepreneur, environmental advocate, and film producer in New York City.
-He is currently the publisher of the twice-monthly independent political periodical The Washington Spectator.
-He served as publisher of The Nation magazine from 1977-1987, and president of the Nation Institute from 1995 to 2009, he was a key player in revitalizing both the Institute and The Nation magazine.
-Fish oversaw preparations for the celebration of The Nation's 150th anniversary in 2015, including the production of a feature documentary directed by Barbara Kopple.
+Hamilton Fish is a publisher, social entrepreneur, environmental advocate, and film producer based in New York City.
+He is currently the editor and publisher of The Washington Spectator.
+He served as publisher of The Nation magazine from 1977-1987, and president of the Nation Institute from 1995 to 2009.
+Mr. Fish helped oversee preparations for the celebration of The Nation's 150th anniversary in 2015, including the production of a feature documentary directed by Barbara Kopple.
 He later organized the purchase of The New Republic for Win McCormack and served as the magazine’s publisher until 2017.

 R. Scott Greathead | Treasurer and Secretary

 Scott Greathead is senior counsel, Eversheds Southerland (US) LLP partner and the CEO of World Monitors Inc., which works with global corporations and others on strategies for responsible business practices.
 Greathead co-founded Human Rights First (formerly known as the Lawyers Committee for Human Rights) and serves on the board.
 His writing has appeared in publications including The New York Times, The Wall Street Journal, and The Nation.
 He is an officer or director of several organizations including Human Rights in China, and is a member of the Council on Foreign Relations.
 From 1984 to 1990, Greathead served as the First Assistant Attorney General of New York State.

 Lisa Graves is the Executive Director of True North Research.
 One of the nation’s foremost experts on how right-wing special interests distort American democracy and public policy, Lisa has spearheaded major investigations including the award-winning ALECexposed project, which was highlighted in Ava DuVernay’s “The 13th” and Bill Moyers’ “United States of ALEC.